-A word of warning though, they’re definitely best suited for shorter distances if you’re going to be running in them.
+A word of warning though.
+They’re definitely best suited for shorter distances if you’re going to run in them.
 While they’re extremely breathable, they lack the support necessary for extended runs.

 The outsole is thin but perfectly adequate for casualwear.
 Whether or not you run in these is up to you, but they do make a chic all-white shoe.

 - Breathable, stretchy mesh upper

 - Aimed more for casual wear and less for sports

 No list of classy-looking shoes would be complete with them.
 Converse is the all-time classic casual sneaker, and you can’t beat a Chuck Taylor for that casual street look.